jsphkm/Textbottle/README.md

 ![editor](https://user-images.githubusercontent.com/28643797/44765385-4ece5300-ab09-11e8-9980-fa03cff01c28.png)

 This editor provides a few formatting options, which are bold, italics, hyperlinks, headers, and quotes.
 These are styled similarly to Medium.

+Auto-save
+===
+This editor has an auto-save feature.
+The writing will be automatically saved after a certain amount of time has passed when the user has stopped typing.
 It saves the writing with the following format:

   - Title: First line of the writing
   - Subtitle: Second line of the writing
   - Full content: The entire writing (innerHTML format)
   - Last edited date

-This editor has an auto-save feature.
-The writing will be automatically saved after a certain amount of time has passed when the user has stopped typing.

 ## Side Pane